blues/app-accelerators/74-returnable-container-tote-pool-tracker/README.md

 **Notehub responsibilities.** The [Notecard](https://shop.blues.com/products/notecard?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) manages its own cellular session against the supported carrier networks worldwide via its embedded global SIM and delivers data to [Notehub](https://notehub.io) over the Internet; [Notehub](https://dev.blues.io/notehub/notehub-walkthrough/) ingests events, stores every event, resolves cell-tower data to human-readable location, and applies project-level routes.
 Events land in two separate [Notefiles](https://dev.blues.io/api-reference/glossary/#notefile) — `tote_event.qo` for motion events and `tote_heartbeat.qo` for daily heartbeats — so routes can be configured to fan them to different destinations at different urgencies without filter logic in the route itself.
 [Fleets](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) and [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) group devices for shared configuration, allowing per-fleet environment variable overrides (e.g., different motion thresholds for totes versus kegs versus cylinders without separate firmware builds).

 **Routing to the cloud (high level only).** Notehub supports HTTP, MQTT, AWS, Azure, GCP, Snowflake, and several other destinations; route setup is project-specific.
 See the [Notehub routing docs](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) — this project ships no specific downstream endpoint.
 A typical fleet integration routes `tote_event.qo` to a warehouse management system (WMS) or custom fleet portal in real-time, and `tote_heartbeat.qo` to long-term storage for pool health analytics.

+## 2.5 Quickstart

+1. Clone this repo and open `/firmware/tote_pool_tracker.ino` in Arduino IDE.
+2. Replace the empty `#define PRODUCT_UID ""` with your Notehub project's ProductUID.
+3. Install the **Arduino Core for STM32** and **Blues Wireless Notecard** library (see [§6.1](#61-installing-and-flashing)).
+4. Select board **Generic STM32L4 series → Cygnet** under **Tools → Board**.
+5. Click **Upload**.
+The Notecarrier CX's ST-Link interface appears as a USB device — no external programmer needed.
+6. Power the assembly (USB or battery).
+On first cellular connect, the device auto-associates with your Notehub project.
+Within 1–2 minutes it appears in the **Devices** tab.
+7. Tap or shake the assembly firmly for 3–4 seconds.
+A `tote_event.qo` with `"event":"departed"` should arrive in Notehub within ~30 seconds.
+Set it down; after 30 s of stillness, a `"event":"arrived"` follows.

+Detailed assembly, firmware, and Notehub configuration follow in the sections below.

 ## 3. Hardware Requirements